 Basically, remastered games have their original graphics redesigned or re-rendered at higher resolutions for the current technology.
 It’s one way to port older titles to newer consoles, but with some tweaks and improvements in the visual department.
 To PC gamers, remasters are nothing since they can just upgrade the graphical prowess of their games via the in-game settings or mods.
 However, to console players, remasters are the only way to enjoy old games on new systems.

-The quality of the remasters vary, depending on how much effort the developers have put into the process.
+The quality of the remasters varies, depending on how much effort the developers have put into the process.
 Usually, remasters have “HD or Remastered or Definitive or Deluxe” in their titles.

 To make this sound cooler, please allow me to say a remake is more hardcore than a remaster.